sakotiya/Election_Analysis/README.md

 # Election Analysis
 ## Overview of Project
-In this project we will be helping Colorado board of elections , in the election audit of the tabulated results of U.S congressional precinct.
+In this project we will be helping Colorado board of elections, in the election audit of the tabulated results of U.S congressional precinct.
 We will be reporting total number of votes cast, the total number of votes for each candidate, the percentage of votes for each candidate, the winner of the election based on the popular vote, which county has highest votes and number of votes in each county.
-We are provided with the data representing Balllot id , county and name of the candidate like this in csv file
+We are provided with the data representing Balllot id, county and name of the candidate like this in csv file

 ![alt text](resources/Election_data.png)